visit-dav/visit/src/doc/python_scripting/functions.rst

 ::

   #% visit -cli
-  for plug-in in PluginPlugins():
+  for plugin in PluginPlugins():
-      print("The %s plot plug-in is loaded." % plug-in)
+      print("The %s plot plug-in is loaded." % plugin)

 PointPick